citydataspace/IDS-App-Template/README.md

 ## Container generation / Docker-File

-To be able to publish the data apps, they have to be packed into a container.
+To be able to publish the data apps, they have to be packaged into a container.
-In this example we use docker-container.
-The environment variables, port shares and locations required by the application for operation are specified in the docker file according to the Docker documentation.
+In this example we use Docker container.
+The environment variables, port shares and volume locations required by the application for operation are specified in the docker file according to the Docker documentation.
 However, it is important to make sure that the information is also specified in the app metadata, because the later deployment of an app in a connector depends on the information in the metadata.
 The specification of the parameters is therefore subject to a higher priority.
 When deploying the app via the AppStore, an app-specific container template is provided from the metadata.